sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > Based only on my anecdotal evidence (but in this case anecdotes from newsrooms) the longer a passphrase is, the more difficult it will be to memorize.
 Without going into detail I've seen journalists use other means to store their long passphrases.
 Easier-to-remember passphrases may make those other means less necessary.

 This told me a few things.
 First -- and I maybe should have know this beforehand -- the Tails persistent storage volumes use [LUKS disk encryption](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).
-Second, as expected, journalists are humans and there is indeed a trade off between security and convenience here.
+Second, as expected, journalists are humans and there is indeed a trade-off between security and convenience here.
 Was 7 words too many?
-David provided a route to an answer by asking what mitigations LUKS has to slow cracking attempts.
+Would journalists forget them too often, or resort to poor security practices to remember them?
+David provided a route to a better answer by asking what mitigations LUKS has to slow cracking attempts.

 ## Wait, remind me what we're doing here

 Ultimately, we want to figure out how many guesses at the passphrase an attacker can make in a second.
 The mitigations Huerta references are steps that LUKS takes to slow these guesses down.
 For example, _if_ we can slow it down such that it takes, say, 1 full second for an attacker to make a guess, it'll take 11 days for them to make a million guesses.
 It'll take 31 years to make a billion guesses.

 Here's a metaphor for us to think about.
-Let's say the lock on your apartment door accepts 1 of 100 keys that the company makes.
+Let's say the lock on your apartment door accepts 1 of 100 keys that the lock company makes.
 In this case, an attacker could buy all 100 keys and then just try every one before any one noticed.
 If it takes 3 seconds to try a particular key, the attacker will get through all of them in 5 minutes (and on average, will try your key about halfway through, so only 150 seconds after their first attempt).

-One way we can slow this attacker down is by makes more possible keys-- say 200 or 1,000,000.
+One way we can slow this attacker down is by making more possible keys -- say 200 or 1,000,000.
 Another way would be to make the lock in such a way that it takes longer than 3 seconds to try a key.
 For example, what if the lock required you to turn the key 5 full rotations before the key either worked or did not work.
 Now it takes the attacker 15 seconds per key, thus tripling expected attack time.

 To tie this back to the technological issue at hand, in our LUKS encryption situation, we're looking to see how long it takes for an attacker to find out if a password is correct or incorrect.
+Is it a negligible amount of time?
 Does LUKS have some protections in place to slow guessing down?
 How many times do you have to turn the key in their lock?

 ### Learning about Tails and LUKS